Delivery partner support hub: promotion

 Using great photos can encourage people to come along to your upcoming events.
 The best way to showcase your events is through engaging imagery.
 Photos can also encourage people to attend when they see people ‘like them’ enjoying cycling.

-A basic guide to taking photos at your event
+A beginner's guide to taking photos at your event

 Read the two-page guide for how to plan and take a great photo at your next Big Bike Revival event.

-Here is an example of what you should avoid when taking photos at your event.
+Here are some examples of what you should avoid when taking photos at your event.

 Unleash your creativity with Canva